Big firms do things differently

 We are used to thinking about income inequality between individuals, but inequality between firms is vastly larger.
 In the US, the richest 1% of individuals earned about 20% of all income in 2018.1 In contrast, the top 1% of US firms by sales earned about 80% of all sales in 2018.
 The economy is populated by a few “superfirms” and multitude of small- to medium-size businesses.
 And this disparity is getting more extreme over time.2 Does this huge disparity in firm size matter for innovation and technological progress?
 Do big firms differ in the type of R&D they do, and if so, why?

 The academic literature about the empirical link between firm size and innovation is an old one, dating back to the 1960s at least,3 and we do not have space to do it full justice here.
 Instead, in this post we’ll focus on work using a variety of approaches to document that there are important differences in how innovation varies across firm sizes.
-In a followup post, we’ll examine some explanations for why.
+In some followup posts,4 we examine some explanations for why.

 One quick point before digging in: when economists talk about firm size, they typically refer to its total sales or (more rarely) its employment count.
 Defined in this way, firm size is often used as an imperfect proxy for the number of business units of a firm (i.e. the number of product lines it has).

 The first important fact about firm heterogeneity and innovation is that corporate R&D expenditures scale up proportionately with their sales.
 In other words, when sales double, money spent on R&D doubles too.
 This doesn’t have to be the case: for example, it has been shown that other inputs in production such as labor5 and capital6 do not scale proportionately with firm sales (less than proportionately for labor, more than proportionately for capital).